LabinatorSolutions/fluent-support/readme.txt

 8. FluentSupport Dashboard

 == Changelog ==

+= 1.8.7 (Date: Mar 19, 2025) =
+* Improvement: Enhanced and refined the Customer Portal UI/UX.
+* Improvement: New block editor for the updated Customer Portal layout.
+* Improvement: Resume options for incomplete Freshdesk ticket migrations.
+* Fixed: Images pasted directly are deleted after some time.
+* Fixed: Unable to edit customers with no name in the customer list.
+* Fixed: Attachment issue when creating a ticket from Fluent Forms.
+* Fixed: Issue with unchecking agent permissions.
+* Fixed: Missing option to delete custom fields during creation.
+* Fixed: Creating an action in a workflow also creates a duplicate action.
+* Fixed: Advanced filter does not work when a multi-select option is selected.
+* Fixed: Unable to assign users to a new business box if the current one is restricted to agents.
+* Fixed: Product not displaying in WooCommerce widget.
+* Fixed: Conditional logic for custom fields not working properly when creating a ticket from the admin portal.

 = 1.8.6 (Date: Feb 28, 2025) =
 * Fixed: Textdomain Consistency: Standardized all translation string textdomains across the plugin for better internationalization support.